typeioc/typeioc/docs/typeioc.icontainer.cache.md

 ## Remarks

-If a service is registered with cache option, its resolution is available through the `cache` property.
+If a service is registered with a cache option, its resolution is available through the `cache` property.